open/close all folders

-- In the Gotham Girls web Flash animated series, Harley Quinn and Poison Ivy tried to keep their loot from Batgirl in this manner.
-Unfortunately for the crooks, Batgirl took advantage of Harley's childish gullibility and called to her to throw the item to her.
-Harley, caught up in the tossing, did so and realized too late that she was suckered while Batgirl made her getaway.
+- In the Gotham Girls web Flash animated series, Harley Quinn and Poison Ivy try to keep their loot from Batgirl in this manner.
+Unfortunately for the crooks, Batgirl takes advantage of Harley's childish gullibility and calls to her to throw the item to her.
+Harley, caught up in the tossing, does so and realizes too late that she's suckered while Batgirl makes her getaway.

 - Justice League Unlimited does this in the episode "Kid Stuff" to keep the "Amulet of First Magic" away from Mordred.

 - Given the Gotta Catch Them All nature of Jackie Chan Adventures, it's little surprise this often happens.
-The second season opener subverted it: once the keep away session (with the Talismans) was completed, Uncle angrily revealed that the heroes had gone after the wrong MacGuffin.
+The second season opener subverts it: once the keep-away session (with the Talismans) is completed, Uncle angrily reveals that the heroes have gone after the wrong MacGuffin.

 - In the pilot of Transformers Animated, the Autobots do this trying to keep the AllSpark away from Starscream.

-- And the Kids Next Door do this with a football-shaped bomb.
+- Codename: Kids Next Door: The Kids Next Door do this once with a football-shaped bomb.

 - The Batman has an episode where he and Batgirl keep getting snatched from them (or dropped) the antidote that will cure the three villains.

-- In one episode of The Simpsons, the bullies do this with Bart's "Junior Campers" uniform.
-Bart actually wanted to quit so he started to walk away, telling them to keep it.
+- In one episode, the bullies do this with Bart's "Junior Campers" uniform.
+Bart actually wants to quit so he starts to walk away, telling them to keep it.
 Jimbo then tells him that he'd better pretend to want it back, or he'd be sorry.
 Bart complies.

 - In "The Return of Harmony, Part 2", brainwashed Fluttershy leads this game to keep the Elements of Harmony Reference Guide away from Twilight.